Fire management planning for farmers, landowners, plantation managers and bush block owners.

 - Farmers need to consider the needs of family, staff and contractors on their farm.

-Download a copy of our 'On The Land (PDF 5.4MB)' publication to use as a day-to-day and year round resource on fire safety on farms
+For more comprehensive information download a copy of our 'On The Land (PDF 5.4MB)' publication to use as a day-to-day and year round resource on fire safety on farms.

 Essential steps before the fire season